 - group action learning

-- developing relationships in a trusted peer group.
-They'll become a powerful support network beyond the life of the EMBA
+- the opportunity to develop relationships with trusted peer group.
+Your peers will become a powerful support network beyond the completion of the EMBA

 The curriculum is dynamic and relevant.
 It combines: